 - b) c) and d) According to Exhibit 4.6-4 Soil Erosion Hazard, of the 2030 General Plan EIR, the project site has a slight potential for soil erosion hazards.
 Exhibit 4.6-5 Shrink/Swell Potential indicates that the project site also contains expansive soils with a low shrink/swell potential.
-There are no structures associated with the proposed project, therefore, the project will result in a less than significant impact. - e) The project is within the Linda County Water District (LCWD) and will be provide drainage and a retention pond their district.
+There are no structures associated with the proposed project, therefore, the project will result in a less than significant impact. - e) The project is located within the Linda County Water District (LCWD) and will provide the potable water supply for the drinking fountains and restrooms.
+The LCWD has granted permission for the proposed park drainage and retention pond to utilize their district.
+Additionally, the County intends to construct a new well to meet the remaining water supply needs.
+This well will specifically cater to the irrigation requirements of the new landscaping throughout the park and drainage basin, including trees, shrubs, and turf.
 Through implementation of the County Environmental Health Department conditions of approval and connections to LCWD, the project would result in a less than significant impact to wastewater.

 VIII.
-GREENHOUSE GAS EMMISSIONS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes a) Global Warming is a public health and environmental concern around the world.
+GREENHOUSE GAS EMMISSIONS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? $\boxtimes$ a) Global Warming is a public health and environmental concern around the world.
 As global concentrations of atmospheric greenhouse gases increase, global temperatures increase, weather extremes increase, and air pollution concentrations increase.
 The predominant opinion within the scientific community is that global warming is currently occurring, and that it is being caused and/or accelerated by human activities, primarily the generation of "greenhouse gases" (GHG).